somethingwithproof/chef-nginx-cookbook/CONTRIBUTING.md

 ### Prerequisites

-- Chef Workstation or ChefDK (Chef Development Kit)
+- Chef Workstation 21.10 or later (with Chef Infra Client 18+)
-- Ruby 2.7 or later
+- Ruby 3.0 or later
-- Docker (for integration testing)
+- Docker (for integration testing with kitchen-dokken)
+- VirtualBox 6.1 or later (for local testing with kitchen-vagrant)
 - GNU Make
+- Git 2.25 or later

 ### Setup Development Environment